vikingdata/articles/tools/automation/ansible/anisble_install.md

 To do this right,
 * [install](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/)

-and then uninstall mongodb, and then follow these commands.
+and then uninstall mongodb
 * sudo apt-get remove mongodb-org*

-Follow these commands
+and then follow these commands

 ```shell
   # Detect if mongo is installed